Charl-AI/Charl-AI.github.io/src/index.md

 Hi!

 <img align="right" width="40%" style="padding: 15px;" src="src/assets/CJ-photo.jpg">
 I am a Computer Science (machine learning) PhD student, advised by [Ben Glocker](http://wp.doc.ic.ac.uk/bglocker/) at Imperial College London.
-I am currently part-time at the Alan Turing Institute, where I am a [member](https://www.turing.ac.uk/people/enrichment-students/charles-jones) of the 2023 enrichment scheme cohort.
+I am currently part-time at The Alan Turing Institute, where I am a [member](https://www.turing.ac.uk/people/enrichment-students/charles-jones) of the 2023 enrichment scheme cohort.

 My research focuses on **Causal Deep Learning for Fair and Robust Medical AI**.
 I am interested in all things involving deep learning, causal inference/discovery, and how we can combine these fields to solve problems in medical imaging and the wider AI community.